How do I declare a major in Anthropology?

-Students completing a senior thesis must take ANTH 4010: Senior Thesis, before they graduate, under the supervision of their faculty thesis advisor.
+Students completing a senior thesis must take both ANTH 4000: Research Seminar and ANTH 4010: Senior Thesis, before they graduate, under the supervision of their faculty thesis advisor.
+These two classes can be taken during the same semester, or ANTH 4010 can be taken the semester after ANTH 4000.
 To begin the process of completing a thesis, students should contact the faculty member they would like to work with and discuss research possibilities.
-Once you have chosen a research topic/title and have agreed upon a research curriculum with your advisor, email the Undergraduate Coordinator to request a permit for ANTH 4010.
+Once you have chosen a research topic/title and have agreed upon a research curriculum with your advisor, submit the online Senior Thesis Proposal Form.

 Can I work with faculty in the Anthropology department?

 Yes!
-Faculty are always looking for students to participate in research opportunities.
 The best route to working with a faculty member is to ask!
 If you are not sure who you would want to work with, email the undergraduate coordinator to discuss your interests and we can advise you on who works in those areas.